Salford LA has six different types of nursery and primary school provision.

 - Voluntary controlled schools the school site is owned by trustees but the school is maintained and controlled by the LA.
 In Salford, voluntary controlled schools are mostly CE primary schools.

 - Academies are funded by central government.
-There are four primary aged academies in Salford.
+There are six primary aged academies in Salford.

 - Special schools catering for children with special educational needs.